Pedro Cortes' Flamenco Soul

 Experience an evening of great music and dance with Pedro Cortés’ “Flamenco Soul.”
 Cortés was credited by The New Yorker for helping to keep Flamenco alive in New York City.

-Pedro Cortés comes from a family of Spanish Gypsy guitarists and began his studies with his father and the esteemed Flamenco guitarist Sabicas.
-Having toured professionally since the age of 17, he is gaining international recognition as a soloist and composer.
-He has premiered his work En la oscuridad de las minas at the Teatro Albeniz in Madrid, he had works premiered by the Carlota Santana Spanish Dance Company at the Joyce Theater in New York.
-He has two books on Flamenco, El Dron del Faraón and Cruzando el Charco, published by the American Institute of Guitar.
+Cortés comes from a family of Spanish Gypsy guitarists and began his studies with his father and the legendary Flamenco guitarist Sabicas.
+He has had works premiered with the Teatro Albeniz in Madrid and the Carlota Santana Spanish Dance Company at the Joyce Theater in New York.

 Cortés was commissioned by the Coen Brothers to compose music for their film Paris je t’aime.
 The Guthrie Theater commissioned him to compose and perform music for Garcia Lorca’s Bodas de Sangre.